freeCodeCamp/guide/pages/docs/certificates-guide/filter-arrays-with-filter/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Filter Arrays with Filter"
+title: "Filter Arrays with Filter"
+parent: "certificates-guide"
 ---

 Filter is a useful method that can filter out values that don't match a certain criteria.